-Just keep in mind that not all causes of voice loss are the same, while some can occur after long sessions of singing which will result in strained vocal cords which become inflamed, while other reasons of losing your voice could mean that there is a bacterial infection.
+Just keep in mind that not all causes of voice loss are the same, while some can occur after long sessions of singing which will result in strained vocal cords which become inflamed, while other reasons for losing your voice could mean that there is a bacterial infection.
 Ginger tea could also help with the bacterial infection however if the symptoms persist you should ask the advice of a doctor as oftentimes you will be needing antibiotics if the infection is severe enough.

-Ginger tea for singers
+Ginger tea is good for singers

-When making your ginger tea you should always use honey instead of sugar, as honey has also anti-inflammatory and antibacterial effects.
+When making your ginger tea you should always use honey instead of sugar, as honey has also anti-inflammatory and antibacterial properties.
 The water should be warm, but not so hot that you burn your lips, the actual temperature tolerance is different for everybody so you should figure out what is the right temperature for yourself.
 Adding limes or lemons to the ginger tea could also speed up your healing process as these do contain a lot of antioxidants and vital vitamins like vitamin C.

 In order to achieve the maximum recovery effects which the ginger tea offers especially for singers, you should consume it while it is warm.
-There are a lot of teas prepackaged containing ginger, however, most of these do not have nearly enough in them to be able to get the full beneficial effects of ginger.
-Most often these prepackaged teas advertise that they are “Ginger Tea”, however, if you rad the package closely you will find that the whole pack of tea only has a few grams of ginger in it.
+There are a lot of teas prepackaged containing ginger, however, most of these do not have nearly enough ginger in them to be able to get the full beneficial effects of ginger.
+Most often these prepackaged teas advertise that they are “Ginger Tea”, however, if you read the package closely you will find that the whole pack of tea only has a few grams of ginger in it.

 The very small dose of ginger in these teas diluted with warm water will probably have no effect on your voice.
-My recommendation is to either get fresh ginger if you have the possibility and create your own tea by slicing up a few slices of ginger as thinly as possible and mixing in your tea.
-You can also find dehydrated slices of ginger in some stores, these are also fairly good for healing your throat but only use it if you can not find fresh ginger.
+My recommendation is to either get fresh ginger if you have the possibility and make your own tea by slicing up a few slices of ginger as thinly as possible and mixing them in your tea.
+You can also find dehydrated slices of ginger in some stores, these are also fairly good for healing your throat but only use them if you can not find fresh ginger.